 - 1. Granite

 - 2. Clay (brick)

 - 3. Concrete or granite unit pavers

 - 4. Formed, finished concrete

 - 5. Bituminous concrete (asphalt)

 - Concrete pigmentation and scoring to develop broad patterns, direct movement and separation.

+- Unacceptable materials and techniques:

+- 1. Exposed aggregate

+- 2. Loose rock, gravel in primary walks

 - A3.02 Outdoor Retail Activity Exterior space adjacent to retail and food service occupancies should be designed to accommodate the extension of these businesses in fair weather.
-Ideally these areas shall be visible from primary outdoor public spaces (fig 6--2).

-- A Changes in sidewalk material can delineate exterior seating areas in front of food service establishments.
-Additional walkway width should be provided to ensure that tables and chairs do not restrict regular pedestrian traffic.

-- B Building canopies provide cover and definition for sidewalk sales activity.
+Ideally these areas shall be visible from primary outdoor public spaces (fig 6.2). - A Changes in sidewalk material can delineate exterior seating areas in front of food service establishments.
+Additional walkway width should be provided to ensure that tables and chairs do not restrict regular pedestrian traffic. - B Building canopies provide cover and definition for sidewalk sales activity.

-figs 6-3 & 6-4: Space for Formal Events
+figs 6.3 & 6.4: Space for Formal Events